When Should You Take the MCAT? The Ideal Timeline

 Test registration fees and deadlines

 Finally, it is important to consider test registration fees and deadlines.
-As of September 2023, the initial registration fee for the MCAT exam was $335.
+As of September 2024, the initial registration fee for the MCAT exam is $345.
 For many students, this is a lot of money that may take some time to save up.
 That fee must be paid when you schedule your exam, and the latest you can schedule the exam is 10 days prior to the exam date.
 Thus, you’ll want to be sure you have the needed funds in time to register for the exam for your chosen test date, so you’ll need to take this into consideration when deciding when you can take the MCAT.
 If the registration fee is simply too steep, the AAMC offers a Fee Assistance Program (FAP) with a reduced rate registration fee of $140.
+The Fee Assistance Program is only open to test-takers that have a U.S.-based home address and meet certain income requirements.
+Additionally, if you’re planning to take the MCAT outside of the U.S. or Canada, you’ll be charged an additional $120 fee.

 The AAMC further recommends considering three distinct questions: